Kurento/kurento/static/kms-development-guide.md

 In KMS, we have developed a custom CMake command to search a library in several places.
 This command is called **`generic_find`** and it is located in the **kms-cmake-utils** repository.

-**kms-omni-build** is an special project because it is designed to build all KMS Main Repositories from a single entry point. **kms-omni-build** includes the other KMS Main Repositories as Git submodules: it makes KMS development easier because if you build kms-omni-build project, you don’t need to install libraries of KMS Main Repositories manually.
-However, all development libraries must still be installed manually.
+**kms-omni-build** is an special project because it is designed to build all KMS Main Repositories from a single entry point.
+This repo brings the other KMS Main Repositories as Git submodules: it makes KMS development easier because if you build this project, you don’t need to manually install the libraries of the other KMS Main Repositories.
+However, all other development and support libraries must still be installed manually.

 To build KMS from sources you first have to decide on which part you want to work:
 - **Main KMS development**: You want to make code changes in Main Repositories and test them in your development machine, to see how the changes affect KMS.
 Or maybe you want to debug KMS with GDB or analyze it with Valgrind.